The Episcopal Church?

 All are welcome to find a spiritual home at the Church at Ascension.
-Father Vincent Black also has a Message of Welcome for you.
+Father Vincent Black has a Message of Welcome for you.

 We are community that encourages questions, seeks answers, and strives to use Jesus’s example in our daily lives.
 We’re family friendly and offer the opportunity to find peace, reflect on our spirituality, and experience God’s never ending love, compassion, and grace.